How to Build a Professional and Personal Brand as a Nurse

 Together, these components tell a story and the thesis of that story is your “why.”
-Experts on corporate and professional brand development echo one common bit of advice: the what, where, when and who are great, but the why is what captures the attention of your audience.
+Experts on corporate and professional brand development echo one common bit of advice: the what, where, when, and who are great, but the why is what captures the attention of your audience.
 More importantly, the why is what inspires them to choose your product or service.

-When you think about your mission, think bigger than “I’m a nurse and I want to save lives.”
+When you think about your mission, think bigger than, “I’m a nurse, and I want to save lives.”

-Of course that’s your mission.
+Of course, that’s your mission.
 Because being a nurse isn’t just what you do, it’s who you are.
 You have been trained to apply your critical thinking skills in order to combine theory and practice with the goal of achieving the highest quality of care and best patient outcomes.

 Mission and vision together tell your story.
-They tell your audience your why and answer “why are you sitting at the table?”
+They tell your audience your why and answer, “why are you sitting at the table?”

 The third component, values, may be a little less foreign.
 It’s safe to say that at most job interviews we’ve all had to answer that typical question regarding strengths and weaknesses.
 In many cases, the strengths we make note of about ourselves are reflections of our values.

-They are words like honesty, integrity, disciplined, collaborative etc. Values are key to creating a clear connection between your mission and vision, and ultimately, establishing a clear external message about your professional brand.
+They are words like honesty, integrity, disciplined, collaborative, etc. Values are key to creating a clear connection between your mission and vision, and ultimately, establishing a clear external message about your professional brand.
 Take the time to reflect on what you value.

-Mission, vision and values are not terms commonly discussed in non-corporate environments or among those without business backgrounds.
+Mission, vision, and values are not terms commonly discussed in non-corporate environments or among those without business backgrounds.
 The concepts are often new to nurses and healthcare professionals.
 So it’s understandable that thinking of them as the basis of establishing a professional brands can generate a normal amount of anxiety.

 This is a lot to consider and for some it may be your first exposure to many of these concepts.
-Brand building is a process and it’s one that is meant to take time and a considerable amount of thought.
+Brand building is a process, and it’s one that is meant to take time and a considerable amount of thought.
 Brainstorm on your own and test ideas with colleagues and friends.

 1. Master Your Resume

-Your resume is in sync with your mission, vision and values.
-Even if a potential employer has not idea what yours are, they should be able to read your resume and get a sense of who you are, a sense of your why.
-Your brand on paper will never hold as much value as the brand you present in person but in order to gain that in person opportunity, make sure your resume is organized, no longer than one page and provides a concise summary of your experience and accomplishments.
+Your resume should be in sync with your mission, vision, and values.
+Even if a potential employer has no idea what yours are, they should be able to read your resume and get a sense of who you are as well as a sense of your why.
+Your brand on paper will never hold as much value as the brand you present in person, but in order to gain that in-person opportunity, make sure your resume is organized, no longer than one page, and provides a concise summary of your experience and accomplishments.

 2. Build Your Network

 Seize every opportunity to meet new professionals and discuss your careers.
 Connect on likes and dislikes, understand where people have come from and where they want to go.
-Fostering careers forward is all about who you know, build professional relationships and keep in touch.
+Fostering careers forward is all about who you know- build professional relationships and keep in touch.
 With all of today’s social media and travel opportunities, there is no excuse for not maintaining connections.

 3. Analyze Your Synergy

-What are your strengths and how do they make you a well-rounded professional?
+What are your strengths, and how do they make you a well-rounded professional?
 How can you further develop or learn?
-What should you highlight and include your professional profile?
+What should you highlight and include in your professional profile?
 Most importantly, what are your weaknesses?
 What mistakes have you made?
 How have you learned from them?

 4. Connect Personality to Profession

 Make yourself stand out.
 Nursing is a field that recognizes and values diversity.
 You’re not just a nurse.
 Everything that you are and do beyond nursing is what makes you more interesting as a nursing professional.
-Be different within your profession because of who you are, what you enjoy doing and your individual life experiences.
+Be different within your profession because of who you are, what you enjoy doing, and your individual life experiences.

 5. Create a LinkedIn

 LinkedIn is the ultimate professional network.
-It seems that many professionals in the medical field have yet to join and maximize its full benefits as a lot LinkedIn’s focus has been to connect peers and colleagues within the corporate world.
-We think it’s time we shake it up.
+It seems that many professionals in the medical field have yet to join and maximize its full benefits, as a lot LinkedIn’s focus has been to connect peers and colleagues within the corporate world.
+It's time we shake it up.
 Creating a LinkedIn for yourself is one more strategic platform to present your professional brand and maximize your potential for networking opportunities.

 We have something innately within us that cannot be taught.
 Through extensive education and training, we have become highly-skilled.
-We are resilient, motivated critical thinkers and first responders who have mastered the art of balancing the right amount of tough with the right amount of gentle.
-We are intelligent, creative problem-solvers and we have grit.
+We are resilient, motivated, critical thinkers and first responders who have mastered the art of balancing the right amount of tough with the right amount of gentle.
+We are intelligent, creative problem-solvers, and we have grit.
 This is what makes us highly valuable, trusted professionals.

 In many places throughout the country and the world, levels of compensation and respect from our colleagues and administration do not reflect this amount of trust.
-It is up to us to make that known; to present ourselves in a way that earns us a seat at the table so that we have access to the resources that will allow us to change perception and to be respected and treated like the highly valuable professionals that we are.
+It is up to us to make that known; to present ourselves in a way that earns us a seat at the table so that we have access to the resources that will allow us to change perception and be respected and treated like the highly valuable professionals that we are.

-Only you have the power to take control over your own professional career path, so create your brand, tell the world your why and drive nursing forward.
+Only you have the power to take control over your own professional career path, so create your brand, tell the world your why, and drive nursing forward.

-Resources for Building Your Brand:
+Resources for Building Your Brand

 TED Talks & Other Videos: